MicrosoftDocs/cpp-docs/docs/standard-library/basic-filebuf-class.md

 ## <a name="op_eq"></a> basic_filebuf::operator=

 Assign the content of this stream buffer object.
-This is a move assignment involving a rvalue that doesn't leave a copy behind.
+This is a move assignment involving an rvalue that doesn't leave a copy behind.

 ```cpp
 basic_filebuf& operator=(basic_filebuf&& right);